 A team that includes professionals from medical, law enforcement, mental health, prosecution, child protective services, and victim advocacy make decisions together about how to help the children who are receiving services at the CAC.
 This is called the multidisciplinary team (MDT) response and is a core part of the work of CACs.

-The Tioga County CAC is working toward this goal and hopes to one day soon provide onsite trauma-focused therapy, medical exams, courtroom preparation, victim advocacy, case management, and referrals to other relevant community services that could benefit the children and their family members.
+The Tioga County CAC is working toward this goal and hopes to one day soon provide onsite forensic interviews, trauma-focused therapy, medical exams, courtroom preparation, victim advocacy, case management, and referrals to other relevant community services that could benefit the children and their families.

 In PA, sexual abuse remains the leading category of abuse, followed by physical abuse.

 The Tioga County CAC is pursuing membership and accredidation with the National Children's Alliance.